 The Los Angeles County coroner's office says it may be weeks before it knows what killed the singer.

-Conrad Murray.
-Authorities were searching the doctor's vehicle as part
+Police were intending to interview Jackson's personal physician, Dr. Conrad Murray.
+Authorities were searching the doctor's vehicle as part of their investigation.

-needed before a determination can be made, which could take four to six weeks.
+The spokesman said additional toxicology and pulmonary testing is needed before a determination can be made, which could take four to six weeks.

 Jackson's body was released to his family late Friday and is kept in an undisclosed location.